grcvhon/atm-analysis/cmd_line/00_data_prep.md

 <br>

 #### 3) Extract `barcode9l`,`barcode` information from DArTseq targets file
-Each DArTseq order comes with a `targets_*.csv` file which includes information about the specific run.
-This file contains `barcode9l` and `barcode` columns which are adapter sequences/cut sites we need to determine in order to get raw sequences into usable form.
+Each DArTseq order comes with a `targets_*.csv` file.
+This file has `barcode9l` and `barcode` columns which are adapter sequences/cut sites we need to determine in order to get raw sequences into usable form.
 We need to extract sample-specific `barcode9l` and `barcode` info from these columns and then add them to the `sample-sheet.csv`.<br>

 From our `sample-sheet.csv` so far, we know the DArTseq order information.
-In this case, taking the last for digits: `6332`,`8556`,`8773`, and `9763`.<br>
+Taking the last for digits we have: `6332`,`8556`,`8773`, and `9763`.<br>

 We can use the `order` and `dart_id` columns to extract the `barcode9l` and `barcode` information from the order's respective `targets_*.csv` file.<br>